Why do we find charcoal in so many natural tooth products?

 In the past, I’ve used activated charcoal to make all natural DIY mascara.
 It works pretty well, although you have to play around a bit with the ingredients to get it how you like it.

 But, anyway, this is a post about how to use activated charcoal to freshen your breath and whiten your teeth.
-(Check with your dentist to get his or her thoughts on how often to brush with activated charcoal.
-Since it’s abrasive you may not want to use it every day.)
+(Check with your dentist thought to get his or her thoughts on activated charcoal.
+Since it’s abrasive it must be used very carefully, and in moderation.
+Let your dentist be the one to decide if and how often you should whiten your teeth with charcoal, or if you should use a toothpaste containing charcoal.)

 One animal study I found is alarming.
 It was published in the Journal of Dental Research.
 It found that female rats given oral doses of a “commercial tooth whitener” that contained the bleaching agent carbamide peroxide suffered a horrible fate.